-This activity can take place either indoors or outside and carry a specific theme (e.g., community, peace, etc.).
-The art festival is a chance for members of the house of worship, the broader community, and law enforcement to meet and participate in this publicized event.
-The activity can be open to the community or members within the house of worship and can focus on youth art entries or various ages.
-The event can conclude with awards for top entries and will include time for attendees to mingle and a chance for the delivery of remarks by representatives of the house of worship and law enforcement agency.
+This activity can take place either indoors or outside and carry a specific theme (e.g., community, peace).
+The art festival is a chance for members of the faith-based organization, the broader community, and law enforcement to meet and participate in this publicized event.
+The activity can be open to the community or members within the faith-based organization and can focus on youth art entries or various ages.
+The event can conclude with awards for top entries and will include time for attendees to mingle and a chance for the delivery of remarks by representatives of the faith-based organization and law enforcement agency.
 The art festival could include fine arts, theatrical performances, dance, etc.